Tech-at-DU/d3-tutorial/13-Pie-Charts/readme.md

   .select('#svg')
 ```

-Since the arc generator is going to a path for each arc/slice we should put all of this in a group.
+Since the arc generator is going to a path for each arc/slice you should put all of this in a group.

 Make a group, add the following: